 In most cases, you will be able to take as long as you want to complete the program or you can choose to complete the program in a shorter time so you can get into the workforce that much faster.

 Potentially Lower Costs

 Online college fees are not necessarily lower than their conventional counterparts.
 A lot depends on which online program you attend.
-The tuition fees that some of more established online colleges charge is equal to or even higher than some colleges.
+The tuition fees that some of the more established online colleges charge is equal to or even higher than some colleges.
 However, where you do save a lot is on other incidentals.

-With an online program you do not have to factor in the cost of room, board or commuting.
+With an online program, you do not have to factor in the cost of room, board or commuting.
 Some courses have a practical component that cannot be delivered from a distance.
 That means you may incur the cost of travel and staying once or twice a year but the total does not even come close to the cost of full-time college.